-Sustainably shortest lead time.
-Best possible quality and value to people and society.
+Shortest sustainable lead time with the best possible quality and value to people and society.

 —House of Lean

-In addition, value streams lend themselves to systematic analysis and improvement by value stream mapping, which is used to identify and address delays and non-value-added activities, thereby helping to accomplish the shortest sustainable lead time.
+Furthermore, value stream mapping can be used to identify and address delays and non-value-added activities in a value stream to accomplish the Lean-Agile goal: shortest sustainable lead time.